 Solving WordPress Security the right way

-As mentioned previously, WordPress security issues should be solved as early in the timeline as possible.
-As close to the root as you can get.
+As mentioned previously, WordPress security issues should be solved as early in the timeline as possible as close to the root as you can get.
 To this end, we’ve built a service that does solve many of today’s website problems; security being a key component.
 It’s called Accelerated Domains.

-Accelerated Domains is a fully managed service developed to solve security issues without compromising on performance.
+Accelerated Domains is a fully managed service developed to solve security issues without compromising performance.
 In fact, it’s a service when added to any site hosted with Servebolt, will enhance its performance and improve its scaling capabilities tremendously.
 Unlike any other solution out there, Accelerated Domains offers WordPress security that does not require any complex configuration or maintenance.
-It’s a service that works in front of your WordPress site and it doesn’t require WordPress to be loaded in any shape or form for it to perform its magic.
+It’s a service that works in front of your WordPress site, and it doesn’t require WordPress to be loaded in any shape or form for it to perform its magic.

 Managed Enterprise-Grade Security

 Accelerated Domains Security Engine works in front of the server as a front-line defense through its firewall against any malicious activity.
 It smartly detects bad actors early in the timeline through smart heuristics powered by Cloudflare’s large traffic analysis data and Servebolt’s hands-on experience and traffic analysis.